-I’M ADDING more detailed pages for Susan Isabel Dacre’s works.
+I’M ADDING more detailed pages for Isabel works.
 She and Annie had such a close relationship and painted in such similar styles that I think it is of value.
 They are accessed from the SUSAN ISABEL DACRE link in the top menu.

 Figurative works are the ones which tend to survive, but her regularly exhibited works at the New English Art Club in the early 1900s were almost all landscapes, with titles such as In the heart of the Apennines, Spanish Mountains, The Misty Ochills and Spoleto from the Cappucini.